miso

 IO action to execute synchronously

--> Effect parent model action
+-> Effect parent props model action

 Schedule a single IO action, executed synchronously.
 For asynchronous execution, see io.